 Good customer service builds trust and loyalty among clients, which in return, leads to greater success and stronger brand positioning in the market.
 So what you can do best is to invest in your employees and brand representatives, and provide them consistent customer service training.
 First off, you can update them with your products and service, or refresh their memory as to how they should deal with difficult customers and complaints.
 You can also help them review the right speaking voice, tone, and etiquette to ensure that their interactions with customers are always carried out professionally and respectfully.

 According to Statista’s report on Cyber Crime in 2020, the United States alone reported 1,101 data breaches and over 100 million records exposed within the year.
-While no one is completely safe from these malicious intents, vulnerable companies with poor cybersecurity practices are usually the primary targets of cybercriminals.
+While no one is completely safe from these malicious intents, vulnerable companies with poor or unauthorized cybersecurity practices are usually the primary targets of cybercriminals.
 To ensure a higher level of cyber defense strategy, your employees must have the skills and knowledge to recognize and react to such attacks.
 Now and then, initiate a refresher training to keep them up to date with the ever-changing forms of cyber threats, best practices to mitigate risks, and what they can do in case they encounter any suspicious activities.

 Industry standards and compliance requirements

 To avoid lawsuits or any internal disputes, your role as a manager or L&D supervisor is to ensure that your team knows the latest industry standards, regardless if they are administered by the local state or international bodies.
 Some must-have compliance topics that you may want to include in your refresher training program include workplace harassment, bullying and discrimination regulations, GDPR compliance training courses, safety standards (depending on your business industry), and more.